apple/swift-nio/CONTRIBUTING.md

 ### Make sure your patch works for all supported versions of swift

 The CI will do this for you.
 You can use the docker-compose files included if you wish to check locally.
 Currently all versions of swift >= 5.0 are supported.
+For example usage of docker compose see the main [README](./README.md#an-alternative-using-docker-compose)

 ### Make sure your code is performant